 This photograph of a little boy with a splinter in his foot

-His technique was amazingly simple yet effective.
+His technique was flawless, amazingly simple and yet effective.
 He would see a blue belly lizard sunning itself on one of his father's warm wood piles.
 He would ever so quietly sneak up behind it, and without any warning, he would suddenly turn his hand up-side-down and flick the back of the unsuspecting lizard with his littlest finger.